So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 - Don’t forget to check if you need a lighting kit for where you record.
 You might be fine without one if you and your guest are able to sit close to a window with a lot of natural light.
 But if not, you probably should invest in one.
 You want your viewers to see your pretty face clearly! 😍

 - You also need an editing software such as Audacity or GarageBand for your audio content and a editing software like iMovie or Premier Pro for your video content. 🖥

 Find a quiet and well-insulated space to try and limit the echo when you start to record.

 And if you are recording with a camera, make sure you have a nice background, so clear out that clutter!
 Or at least hide it from us! 🙈

 Grab your computer, get your microphone and camera ready, and have a test run! 🏃♂️

-A test recording is good to make sure that everything is working properly and that your audio and video quality are up to your liking. 👍
+A test recording is good to make sure that everything is set and working properly, and that your audio and video quality are up to your liking. 👍

-If you want to know more about how to automate the broadcasting of your podcast on Youtube with Ausha, you can go to the Ausha Help Center.
+If you want to read more about how to automate the broadcasting of your podcast on Youtube with Ausha, you can go to the Ausha Podcasters Help Center.
 Sarah and Myriam have made a special article that explains how to turn your podcast into a Youtube video.

 All-in-one platform to easily launch and grow your podcast.Start for Free